-They do not prepare their food even by their hands but eat only to live by going for "begging" from house to house.
-(Jain Sadhus go to the house of Shrawaks-laymen and these laymen offer them things of eating and these sadhus take only a part of it which should be strictly in conformity with the rules of begging.
-These rules are so strict that the Jain Sadhu cannot take a thing which he would not eat only that day.
+They do not even prepare their food by their hands but eat only to live by going for "begging" from house to house.
+Jain Sadhus go to the house of Shrawaks-laymen and these laymen offer them things of eating and these sadhus take only a part of it which should be srictly in conformity with the rules of begging.
+These rules are so strict that the Jain Sadhu cannot take a thing which he would not eat that day only.
 So he takes least minimum.

-Even the hair on their heads are pulled out by them, by their own hands.
-This causes. severe pains but they undergo in order to practise minimising their attachment to their bodies.
+Even the hair on their heads is pulled out by them, by their own hands.
+This causes severe pain but they undergo in order to practise minimising their attachment to their bodies.

-If they desire to take food, they can only do so two ghadies (48 minutes) after sunrise, and after sunset they cannot even take any food or water.
+If they desire to take food, they can only do so two ghadies (48 minutes) after sunrise and after sunset they cannot even take any food or water.
 Jain Sadhus observe these vows with pleasure and entire submission.